misssrakiep/shoes_api/README.md

 ## Content

-    - What the app is used for
+1. What the app is used for
-    - What the API allows you to do
+2. What the API allows you to do
-    - Prerequisites
+3. Prerequisites
-    - Dependancies
+4. Dependancies
-    - How to install
+5. How to install
-    - Heroku
-    - Issues
+6. Issues
-    - How to run the API locally
+7. How to run the API locally

 ### What it is used for